mhbdev/ton-docs/docs/v3/guidelines/web3/ton-dns/dns.md

 The domain owner can make subdomains by setting the address of the smart contract responsible for resolving subdomains in the DNS record `sha256("dns_next_resolver")`.

 It can be any smart contract that implements the DNS standard.

+### dotTON Platform: Advanced Subdomain Management and Monetization

+[dotTON](https://t.me/dotTONbot) emerges as the leading platform on the TON blockchain, offering sophisticated subdomain management and monetization capabilities.
+Notably, it is the sole platform on TON that provides these comprehensive solutions.

+**Key Features:**

+* **Simplified Subdomain Creation and Management:**
+    * dotTON streamlines the process of creating and managing subdomains, abstracting away the complexities of DNS record manipulation.
+    * Provides tools for easy management of subdomain DNS records.
+* **Subdomain Subscription Monetization:**
+    * dotTON pioneers a unique approach to monetizing subdomains through subscription-based models.
+    * Domain owners gain the ability to define subscription durations, pricing structures, and access permissions for their subdomains.